 Great Blue Heron by Bruce Lemieux & The Flight of the Mighty Heron by Vinod Thomas

 The Great Blue Heron is yet another bird familiar to Park visitors.
 Often miscalled a crane, these birds are the largest herons found in North America.
 Their diet is unrelenting and varies from birds to gophers to amphibious creatures.
-Visitors are sure to see the Great Heron along swampy, marshy areas.
+Visitors are sure to see the Great Blue Heron along swampy, marshy areas.

 Barred Owl – Swains Lock by Felix Kong